-Somatic Techniques for Relationship Trauma Counseling in Benicia and Vallejo, CA
+Somatic Techniques for Interpersonal Trauma Counseling in Benicia and Vallejo, CA

 If you're dealing with the symptoms of stress, anxiety or trauma, you might notice physical sensations or even symptoms that are similar to feeling physically sick.